KoteGotiashvili/Neural-Networks-From-Scratch/README.md

 Saving Parameters: We'll extend this further now by saving the parameters into a file using built-in module pickle

+Load Parameters: I add load_parameters method in Model class which will read binary file and load model's parameters

 ## Prediction / Inference
 **SOON 🔜  ** Guidelines for making predictions and performing inference with trained neural network models.